cfshi/coronavirus/proposal.md

 # Summary of Research Proposal (max one page)

 # Background
 From a mysterious pneumonia-like Wuhan virus in China first reported in December 2019 to coronavirus [19-nCoV](https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200211-sitrep-22-ncov.pdf), a member of coronavirus family \cite{} in January to [COVID-19](https://www.who.int/dg/speeches/detail/who-director-general-s-remarks-at-the-media-briefing-on-2019-ncov-on-11-february-2020), officially renamed in February 11, 2020,  COVID-19 took less than three months to reach over xx countries from Asia, Australia, North America, Europe and Africa, as Egypt reported the first COVID-19 case on Feb 14, 2020 \cite{map}.
 On January 30, the World Health Organization declared COVID-19 a public health emergency of international concern.
 By Feb xx, over 60,000 cased confirmed and  xxx fatality had been documented with —% in China \cite{}.
-It has been a short yet long ongoing journey of the disease outbreak, caused the the world unguarded with hazy challenges, fear and anxiety epidemically \cite{}, socially \cite{} , culturally \cite{}, economically \cite{},  and politically \cite{} (cite?) in daily life (e.g., [](to mask or not to mask)(https://www.reuters.com/article/us-china-health-masks-safety/to-mask-or-not-to-mask-confusion-spreads-over-coronavirus-protection-idUSKBN1ZU0PH),
+It has been a short yet long ongoing journey of the disease outbreak, caused the the world unguarded with hazy challenges, fear and anxiety epidemically \cite{}, socially \cite{} , culturally \cite{}, economically \cite{},  and politically \cite{} (cite?) in daily life (e.g., [](to mask or not to mask)(https://www.reuters.com/article/us-china-health-masks-safety/to-mask-or-not-to-mask-confusion-spreads-over-coronavirus-protection-idUSKBN1ZU0PH), [Dance inside the hospital](https://mp.weixin.qq.com/s/7ZH5CDiek6_0yeKaWgG-Ug)

 media